vegertar/dnsrouter/README.md

 **Nearly Zero Garbage**: As [HttpRouter](https://github.com/julienschmidt/httprouter), the tree related processes generate zero bytes of garbage, the actual up to 4 more heap allocations that are made, is from zone slice (1 alloc), domain name reversing (2 allocs), and a returning of an interface (1 alloc).

-**Out-of-box stub name server**: The builtin middlewares are organzied into two schemes, `DefaultScheme` and `SimpleScheme`.
-Use these schemes make DnsRouter working as an out-of-box stub name server, i.e. looking up name records, following CNAME redirections, expanding wildcards, supplying DNSSEC RRset and recovering panic, etc. What the different of `DefaultScheme` and `SimpleScheme` is that the later doesn't filling out `AUTHORITY` and `ADDITIONAL` sections.
+**Out-of-box stub name server**: The builtin middlewares are organized into two schemes, `DefaultScheme` and `SimpleScheme`.
+Use these schemes make DnsRouter working as an out-of-box stub name server, i.e. looking up name records, following CNAME redirection, expanding wildcards, supplying DNSSEC RRset and recovering panic, etc. What the different of `DefaultScheme` and `SimpleScheme` is that the later doesn't filling out `AUTHORITY` and `ADDITIONAL` sections.

-**Chaining middlewares**: DnsRoute scales well by chaining middlewares, enjoyly choose what you need from builtin middlewares or implement your owns to extend stub name server, e.g. a recursive resolver or cache.
+**Chaining middlewares**: DnsRoute scales well by chaining middlewares, enjoyably choose what you need from builtin middlewares or implement your owns to extend stub name server, e.g. a recursive resolver or cache.

 **Fast**: [Benchmarks](#benchmarks) show DnsRouter is **2x to 4x** faster than [file](https://github.com/coredns/coredns/blob/master/plugin/file) plugin of CoreDNS.